-Prerequisite: MAT 089 or higher, and WRT 101 or higher, or permission of instructor
+Prerequisite: MAT 089 or higher, and WRT 101 or higher, or permission of instructor Credits: 4 cr. hrs.
+(6 pds: 3 lec, 3 lab)

 Course Description: Introduction to the universe beyond the solar system.
 Includes the nature of light, how astronomers and telescopes work, and the possibilities of alien life in the universe.
 Also includes the lifetime of stars, quasars, pulsars, and black holes.
 The origin, nature, and future of the universe are also discussed.
 In addition, scientific thinking as an application of critical and quantitative thinking and science in contrast to pseudoscience are included.
 Lecture and lab are integrated.